JohnAlbin/sassy-test/README.md

     });

     it('should throw an error in this situation', function(done) {
-      // SassyTest's renderFixture() can also test if your module produces an
+      // Sassy Test's renderFixture() can also test if your module produces an
       // intentional error with Sass' @error directive. sassyTest.renderFixture('my-modules-error', {}, function(error, result, expectedOutput) {
         // If the Sass in test/fixtures/my-modules-error/input.scss triggers an